Top Links

 7. Feeding other equipment?

 If you're splitting aerial cables so that you can get TV in other rooms, consider a mains-powered booster with multiple outputs.
-This can help to overcome loss in the cables.
+This can help to overcome signal loss in the cables.

 8. Electrical interference